Abin-j-g7/disease-prediction/README.md

-readme_content = """# 🩺 Disease Prediction using Machine Learning
+ 🩺 Disease Prediction using Machine Learning

 This project is a **Disease Prediction System** built in **Google Colab** that uses machine learning models to predict diseases based on symptoms provided by the user.